 1. Rent a car – $50-70 per day

-2. Rent a scooter – 25,000 – 30,000 won per day
+2. Rent a scooter – 25,000 – 30,000 Won ($21.50 – $26) per day

-3. Bus – A single fare starts at 1,300 won and increases based on the distance
+3. Bus – A single fare starts at 1,300 Won ($1.10), and increases based on the distance

 4. Hitchhike – Free

 Instead, we begrudgingly headed for the bus terminal.
-We started the day by taking buses but because of the infrequency of the buses, we began to hitchhike.
-Looking back now, not being allowed a scooter was a blessing in disguise because we realized it would have taken too much time to get from place to place and the cost is higher than using buses and hitchhiking.
+We started the day by taking buses, but because of the infrequency of the buses, we began to hitchhike.
+Looking back now, not being allowed a scooter was a blessing in disguise because we realized it would have taken too much time to get from place to place.
+Besides, the cost of a motorbike rental works out more than using buses and hitchhiking.

-Mount Sanbangsan: Costs – 1,000 won to hike but the two temples are FREE
+Entrance costs: 1,000 Won ($0.87) to hike but the two temples are FREE to enter.

 In the mood for a hike?
 Hike up the mountain for panoramic views of the ocean road.

-From the Saturday Market entrance, walk 30 seconds back to the cross roads and turn right.
+From the Saturday Market entrance, walk 30 seconds back to the crossroads and turn right.
 Walk straight until you reach the post office.
-Across the road from the post office there is a bus stop, from here you can take the 750-1 or 702 bus bound for Sanbangsan Cliff.
-Bus costs 1,300 won.
+Across the road from the post office, there is a bus stop from where you can take the 750-1, or 702 bus, bound for Sanbangsan Cliff.
+This bus also costs 1,300 Won ($1.13).

-The fascinating volcanic rock formation is a must visit.
+The fascinating volcanic rock formation is a must-visit.
 The black rock surrounded by the crystal blue sea makes this place a picture haven.

-Get there – Hitchhike from Mount Sanbangsan.
+Get there: Hitchhike from Mount Sanbangsan.
 Try to catch your ride from just out of the car park area.
 Most tourists, in rented cars, are now on the same route that is full of viewpoints and attractions.

-Get there – Hitchhike from Cheonjeyeon Falls.
+Get there – Hitchhike from Cheonjeyeon falls.
 Walk through the car park and out onto the main road and turn right.
 Hitch your ride from a few hundred meters up the road (outside of the supermarket) because the road is bendy and you need to give the car a safe space to pull over for you.

-Jeongbang Waterfall: Costs – 2,000 won
+Costs – 2,000 Won ($1.73).

-Back to the North of Jeju
+Back to the north of Jeju